The highest-yielding money market funds to park your cash in

 - Invest with ii: Money Markets| Bond Yields| Tax Rules for Bonds & Gilts

 Investors have a number of options.
-While they could buy UK government bonds (gilts), which yield around 4%, they could also stray into the bond market, where yields are even higher.
-However, bond prices can be very volatile, and investors could be hit with capital losses even if the income is stable.
+While they could buy UK government bonds (gilts), with 10-year gilts yielding 4.55%, they could also stray into the corporate bond market, where yields are even higher.
+However, bear in mind that bond prices can be volatile, and investors could be hit with capital losses even if the income is stable.

 Savings accounts are another option, but yields tend to lag bond market equivalents.
-Moreover, unless the account is inside a cash ISA, where returns are lower, savers may have to pay tax on their returns.
+Moreover, unless the money’s inside a cash ISA, where returns are lower, savers may have to pay tax on their returns.

 Basic-rate taxpayers (up to £50,270 annual income) get a £1,000 tax-free savings allowance, while higher-rate taxpayers (up to £125,140 annual income) get £500 and additional rate taxpayers (earning more than £125,140) get nothing.
 Any savings interest above the thresholds is taxed at income tax rates.

 They own a diversified basket of safe bonds that are due to mature soon, normally within just a couple of months, meaning that investors can earn an income on their cash with minimal risk.
-They can also put money into bank deposit accounts and take advantage of other “money market” instruments.
+These funds can also put money into bank deposit accounts and take advantage of other “money market” instruments offered by financial institutions.

 Short-term funds are lower risk.
 Fund managers try to ensure the highest possible level of safety by keeping very short duration bonds and high-quality bonds in the portfolio.

-Standard money market funds generally deliver slightly higher returns by owning bonds that have slightly longer maturity dates.
+Standard-term money market funds generally deliver slightly higher returns by owning bonds that have slightly longer maturity dates.
+There are also less stringent liquidity requirements.

-The Royal London Short Term Money Market fund is one of interactive investor’s Investment Pathways options for investing in drawdown to access all or part of their pension.
+The Royal London Short Term Money Market fund is one of interactive investor’s Investment Pathway options for investing in drawdown when accessing all or part of a pension.
 The Royal London option is for those planning to take out all their money within the next five years.

 Fund | Ongoing charges figure (%) | Yield (%) | Fund size (£million) |

-Source: FE Analytics/ latest fund factsheets as of 22 October 2024.
+Source: Latest yield data taken from each fund provider as of 31 December 2025. *As of 12 January 2026.
 Past performance is not a guide to future performance.

-The highest-yielding standard money market funds on the ii platform include: Premier Miton UK Money Market (4.99%); Invesco Money (UK) No Trail (4.88%) and abrdn Sterling Money Market (5.11%)
+The standard money market funds on the ii platform include: Premier Miton UK Money Market (3.91% yield); Invesco Money (UK) No Trail (3.63%) and abrdn Sterling Money Market (3.97%).

 Fund | Ongoing charges figure (%) | Yield (%) | Fund size (£million) |

-Source: FE Analytics/ latest fund factsheets as of 22 October 2024.
+Source: FE Analytics/latest data published as of 31 December 2025. *One-day yield figure sourced on 29 January 2026.
 Past performance is not a guide to future performance.

 Advantages of a money market fund